nikvdp/neomux/README.md

 > files to notify the calling program you are done -- this is equivalent to
 > closing a non-neomux editor.

-## Recommended workflow

-Neomux is meant to replace tools like tmux -- instead of relying on tmux or a fancy tabbed terminal emulator to run multiple shell windows (many of which, if you're anything like me, have instances of nvim running inside of them) you can instead just have one neovim session open and run your shells inside neovim.
-Vim has great tab and window splitting support, so you can rely on (neo)vim's mature window and tab management workflow to make flipping between the files you're editing and your shell(s) painless.
-Files and shells are both first-class citizens, and all the tools you need to pass data between neovim and your shell are included.

 ## Window navigation